santi224m/Programming-Principles-Using-Cpp/Notes/Vector_and_Free_Store.md

 * Out-of-range access is bad because it allows us to read and write to parts of memory that we are not meant to access
 * Errors caused by out-of-range-access can be hard to debug because they can affect areas unrelated to the code and it can cause different errors every time we run the program
 * One of the reasons we should use a vector rather than directly accessing memory is that a vector knows its size, so we can avoid out-of-range access
-* Assigning a pointer to a type to another pointer to a type can lead to out-of-range access if one pointer is of different size than the other pointer
+* Assigning a **pointer-to-a-type** to different **pointer-to-a-type** can lead to out-of-range access if one pointer is of different size than the other pointer
 * Understanding pointers is essential for understanding real-world code

 ### Initialization